Vancouver Aquarium in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Vancouver Aquarium Events

-The Vancouver Aquarium currently only has 1 event, Nights at the Aquarium, occuring as of 2022.
+The Vancouver Aquarium hosts a number of events during the year. currently only has 1 event, Nights at the Aquarium, occuring as of 2022.
 This event is where the aquarium is open at night for participants.
 You get to explore the aquarium plus you get a three-course meal in an intimate setting.
 It is perfect for a date night!

 Frequently Asked Questions about the Vancouver Aquarium